 Students should check with their teacher first for all course questions.
-Additional help and support is offered to online students through their Student Advisor.
-If a student is unsure who their advisor is, they can email firstname.lastname@example.org or can stop by the online school offices Monday – Friday, 8:00 a.m. -4:30 p.m.
+Additional help and support are offered to online students through their Student Advisor.
+If a student is unsure who their advisor is, email firstname.lastname@example.org or stop by the online school offices Monday – Friday, 8:00 a.m. - 4:00 p.m.
 PST.
-Call our toll-free number 1-855-462-6257 if further directions are needed to our offices.
-All Oaks Christian Online students are important to us, and we reach out with regular grade and status reports to students and parents.
-If weekly live sessions with teachers and follow up from advisors is not enough support, please reach out to us through email or phone for additional suggestions for academic or student support.
+Call 1-855-462-6257 if you need directions.

 Canvas provides a user experience that is easy, simple, and intuitive.
 Special attention has been paid to making Canvas screen-readable.
 The Rich Content Editor encourages users to create accessible content pages (i.e. text formatting is accomplished using styles).
 Canvas is designed to allow limited customization of colors and schemes to be accessible for all users.
 The National Federation of the Blind granted Canvas the Gold Level Web Certification in 2010.